GreyManuel/Cash-Flow/README.md

 - Analysis of prev transactions through heatmaps, pie-chart, etc
 - Showing user which category has the most expense via stacked bar chart
 - Make user aware of its spending habits!

+- You can view the backend [here](https://github.com/GreyManuel/cashflow-backend)
 ```

-## Why this application will give accurate results?
+## Why our application will give accurate results?

 ![](public/better-model.png)

-- This model utilizes PyTesseract to find the words such as amount/total/grand total/cash usually found on Indian bills/reciept and creating a bounding box around thes>
+- Our model utilizes PyTesseract to find the words such as amount/total/grand total/cash usually found on Kenyan bills/reciept and creating a bounding box around these using openCV
 - Since there was low training data available on Kenyan bills coupled with time constraints, we had to rely on third party nanonets API for backup
 - We are cross-examining both results and finding the better of the two